The Boys of ’62 Transcending the Racial Divide (2nd Limited Edition)

 Signed copies of this edition were donated to the 2013 Canadian Junior Baseball Championships in Halifax- Dartmouth Aug , 2013 In honour of the team of the 1960s decade, the 1962 Vaughan Furriers Maritime Junior Baseball Champions.
 One copy was drawn for a fan at each of 12 games in the round-robin series.

-Copies are in Baseball Nova Scotia and the Nova Scotia Sport Hall of Fame and in all HRM/Halifax Regional Libraries.
+Copies are in Baseball Nova Scotia, the Maritime Sport Hall of Fame and the Nova Scotia Sport Hall of Fame, as well as in most Halifax independent bookstores and Halifax Regional Libraries.